immunefi-team/Bounty_Boosts/Puffer Finance/29006 - [SC - Medium] Lack of Success check of the Timelock  executeT....md

 # Lack of Success check of the "Timelock :: executeTransfer()" returned value leads to canceling the tx while emmitting it's been executed

-Submitted on Mon Mar 04 2024 10:26:05 GMT-0400 (Atlantic Standard Time) by @HX000 for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 4th 2024 at 16:26:05 UTC by @HX000 for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #29006